malctaylor15/malctaylor15.github.io/README.md

 In this project, I conduct Exploratory data analysis on a the 2012 SAT Scores from the 5 boroughs of New York City.
 More information can be found [here](https://malctaylor15.github.io/NYC_SAT_Scores_2012/)

+## Stock Forecasting using Fundamental Data - R - 2016

+This was a group project where we attempted to forecast the monthly return and sign of the return of several public companies.
+The team and I used elastic net regression techniques, random forest and deep neural networks to create an ensemble model.
+This project was a final assignment at Boston University.
+More information can be found [here](https://github.com/malctaylor15/MF850_Computational_Finance_Final)

 ## Stephen Curry / Under Armour Project - R - 2016